 Academy teachers have extensive training in pedagogy as well as performance experience.
 Approximately three-quarters of our teachers hold masters or doctoral degrees; two-thirds of our teachers have taught in the Academy for more than 10 years.
 Guest teaching artists augment Academy instruction with master classes and recitals.

-Because we believe that music making is a lifelong experience, Academy programs are available to students aged 6 months through adult.
-Within this website you will find information on private and small group instruction, early childhood music classes, ensembles for children and adults, musicianship classes, world music opportunities, non-performance-based seminars and summer camps.
+Because we believe that music making is a lifelong experience, Academy programs are available to students from birth through adulthood.
+Within this website you will find information on private and small group instruction, early childhood music classes, ensembles for children and adults, world music opportunities, professional development seminars for music teachers, performance workshops, and summer camps.
 Need-based tuition assistance is available to ensure access to all of our programs.